erajasekar/cs-workshop/PITCHME.md

-## What you need to know about Computers and Programming Job?
+## What you need to know about Computer Science and Software Engineering Job?

 ---

 ## Introduction

 This is Rajasekar Elango, Software Engineer at Salesforce.com

-Note: I am Harshitha's dad.
-Harthitha studies in Ms. Diane's Lower elementary class.

 +++